kylem314/CSA-Tri-3/testprep.md

 Once I’ve finished taking notes on the videos, I’ll do extra practice tests and questions on top of the ones we do in class, found [here](https://apcentral.collegeboard.org/courses/ap-computer-science-a/exam/past-exam-questions).
 This will reinforce the learning and allow me to find any other topics I need to look back over.

+Finally, I'll retake old FRQs on units I feel more comfortable with to ensure I still know the material and try to incorporate things from other units.

 ## Week 1

 Day | Goal |